 Curious to take a deep dive under the hood to investigate how and why this works?
 Check out the Live Formatting Modus Operandi post.

-Geoff is an Independent Contractor working with Codence.
-He has more than 27 years’ experience building FileMaker solutions that handle complex inventory, manufacturing, and accounting issues.
+Geoff has more than 27 years’ experience building FileMaker solutions that handle complex inventory, manufacturing, and accounting issues.
 Geoff enjoys playing with his grandson, tending his vegetable garden and blueberry bushes, and enjoying the outdoors on one of the many trails in North Carolina.
+(Geoff is an Independent Contractor working with Codence.)